Alternatives to Equity Release in 2022

 The Lifetime ISA (LISA) is a great way to save for your retirement as everything you save gets a 25% boost from the government.

-You can look at these options with your financial adviser.
+You can look at these options with your equity release adviser.

 There are many responsibilities involved in renting out a room, so it’s best to do your research before making this decision.

-However, this alternative’s downside is that your house may not feel like your own, and you might not be want to hassle with having a lodger on your property.
+However, this alternative’s downside is that your house may not feel like your own, and you might not want to deal with the hassle of having a lodger on your property.

 Did you know?